tryton-vanmeer/DungeonJournal/README.md

 Just clone the repo and hit the run button!
 You can get Builder from [here](https://wiki.gnome.org/Apps/Builder/Downloads).

-You also can build FrDungeon Journalagments manually without using Flatpak:
+You also can build Dungeon Journal manually without using Flatpak:

 ```
 git clone https://github.com/tryton-vanmeer/DungeonJournal.git